From Faith Pulpit, Fall 2018.

 10 Peter Adam, Speaking God’s Words: A Practical Theology of Preaching (1996, Vancouver: Regent College Publishing), 55.

-Dean Taylor has served in pastoral ministry for twenty-five years.
+Dean Taylor has served in pastoral ministry for over twenty-five years.
 He holds degrees from Bob Jones University and Seminary (BA, MA, MDiv) and Northland International University (DSM) and serves on the pastoral ministries faculty at Faith Baptist Bible College.
 His delights include his family, reading, and the great outdoors.